-Bicyclists: Legal Protection From Injuries and Deaths on Illinois Roadways
+Bicyclists: Legal Protection From Injuries and Deaths

 Dennis Jurs was a United States Army veteran whose legs were severely injured during the Vietnam War when he stepped on a landmine.
 In order to assist in his rehabilitation, he began riding a bike.
 He developed a love for the activity and became an avid bicyclist, even joining a cycling club.
 He was active in organizing the Four Bridge Bicycle Race in Elgin, Illinois.